ryankert01/rss-friend/README.md

 ```

 > **Warning**
-> You have to manually enable github action, which forked repositories is disabled by default.
+> You have to manually enable github action, which forked repositories disabled by default.

 APIs: